smallsunsun1/async_lib/README.md

 A compiler which support c++17 feature, such as gcc9.x or newer

 How to build:
+Build With Cmake
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build . -j\`nproc\`

+Build With Bazel
+bazel build //...